GrimAnticheat/Grim/README.md

 - Java 17 or higher. *For more details, see [Updating-to-Java-17](https://github.com/GrimAnticheat/Grim/wiki/Updating-to-Java-17).*
 - A Spigot, Paper, Folia, or Fabric server environment. *For more details, see [Supported-environments](https://github.com/GrimAnticheat/Grim/wiki/Supported-environments).*

-If you use a proxy such as Velocity or Bungeecord:
+If you use a proxy such as Velocity or BungeeCord:
 - If you use Geyser, Floodgate must be installed on the backend server (where Grim is) so Grim can access the Floodgate API.
 - If you use ViaVersion, it must be installed on the backend server (where Grim is) ONLY.
   Grim does not support having ViaVersion installed on the proxy, even if it is also installed on the backend.